hoepeyemi/coxy/frontend/REAL_TIME_INTEGRATION.md

 # 🚀 Real-Time TikTok Integration

-This document describes the complete integration between your automated TikTok scraper and the Next.js frontend for real-time memecoin tracking.
+This document describes the complete integration between your automated TikTok scraper and the Next.js frontend for real-time domain tracking.

 ## ✨ **Features Implemented**

 ### **1. Real-Time TikTok Feed**
 - **Live video display** with auto-refresh every 30 seconds
-- **Token mention tracking** showing which memecoins are mentioned
+- **Token mention tracking** showing which domains are mentioned
 - **Beautiful card layout** with thumbnails, stats, and engagement metrics
 - **Responsive design** for all device sizes